kando-menu/sound-themes/README.md

 > You can also join the [Kando Discord server](https://discord.gg/hZwbVSDkhy) to share your themes and get help with creating them!

 ## 🎵 Available Themes

+- [🎉 Example](./themes/example/): This is maybe not the most pleasing theme, but you can use it as a starting point to create your own themes!